 Most other non-profit, charitable organizations will sell donated vehicles at a car auction which usually results in a lower tax credit value for the donor.
 However, MCF is different!
 Because we actually use the donated vehicle in ministry, the IRS will allow the donor to receive a tax deduction equal to the FULL BLUE BOOK VALUE for their car!
 Plus, your car gets used in the Lord’s ministry!

-MCF is a registered 501(c) 3 nonprofit charitable corporation and any donation you make will qualify for an IRS TAX CREDIT.
+MCF is a registered 501(c) 3 nonprofit, charitable, Texas corporation and any donation you make will qualify for an IRS TAX CREDIT.

 What Kind of Donations Does MCF Accept?